 I retired from the Navy in September 2015.
 I had gotten a job doing fiber optics for a contractor.
 Because of my physical health, there were times where I couldn’t go to work because of pain, so they let me go.
-I collected unemployment for a few months and I just happened to stumble upon Julie (VAe Veteran Advocate) through Operation Stand Down.
+I collected unemployment for a few months and I just happened to stumble upon one of VAe’s Veteran Advocates through Operation Stand Down.

-Julie helped me get everything situated with UE.
-She badgered me and kept trying to get me in touch with Matt Vargas.
+The Advocate helped me get everything situated with UE.
+She badgered me and kept trying to get me in touch with VAe.
 I wasn’t looking to be a tech.
 I was looking to be a managing supervisor since that’s what I did in the Navy.
 I wasn’t sure I could keep up with the pace of being a maintenance tech.
-Julie got me in touch with Matt and the rest is history.
+She got me in touch with another Advocate and the rest is history.
 I actually met them 5-6 months earlier when I was doing a fiber optic install on their Newport building.
 They’re fantastic.
 It turned out to be one of the best decisions I’ve ever made.

 I recommend the VAe program to every veteran I’ve met.

-The facilitation of what they do down there, the whole package that they provide and the respect you instantly get from John, camaraderie from Matt & Julie, instruction from Frank and everybody is so team-focused and driven by their mission.
+The facilitation of what they do down there, the whole package that they provide and the respect you instantly get from their founder, camaraderie from the VAe team, instruction from the educators and everybody is so team-focused and driven by their mission.

 It’s comforting to someone with PTSD.
 It’s a different life and atmosphere.
 It’s soothing for lack of a better term for a service member who was recently separated to come in and have familiarity along with the training they’re getting, being supported by the VAe, a company they’ve never seen before, and all they want to do is help disabled service members.
 It’s soothing to be looked after.
 Not that they needed babysitting, but it’s comforting.